Galbanum: Medicinal use

 Hippocrates employed it in medicine, and Pliny (Nat.
 Hist. xxiv.
 13) ascribes to it extraordinary curative powers, concluding his account of it with the assertion that "the very touch of it mixed with oil of spondylium is sufficient to kill a serpent."
 The drug was occasionally given in more contemporary medicine, in doses of from five to fifteen grains.
 It has the actions "common to substances containing a resin and a volatile oil".
-Its use is now obsolescent.
+Its use is now obsolete.

 Other uses

 The Latin name ferula derives in part from Ferule which is a schoolmaster's rod, such as a cane, stick, or flat piece of wood, used in punishing children.

 A ferula called narthex (or Giant fennel), which shares the galbanum-like scent, has long, straight and sturdy hollow stalks, which are segmented like bamboo.
 They were used as torches in antiquity and it is with such a torch that, according to Greek mythology, Prometheus, who deceived his father stealing some of his fire, brought fire to humanity.
 Bacchae were described using the bamboo-like stalks as weapons.
 Such rods were also used for walking sticks, splints, for stirring boiling liquids, and for corporal punishment.

 Some of the mythology may have transferred to the related galbanum which was referred to as the sacred "mother resin."

 In 1858, Lola Montez recommended using a mixture of galbanum (which she spelled "gaulbanum") and pitch plaster attached to a leather strip as a tool for removing hair from body parts where more visible hair might be unwanted, similar to modern day 'waxing'.